xiaozhanguva/starter-academic/content/publication/zhang2022understanding/index.md

 # - "Equal contribution"
 # - "Equal contribution"

-date: "2021-07-07T00:00:00Z"
+date: "2022-01-20T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-# publishDate: ""
+# publishDate: "2022-04-25T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication:  ArXiv
+publication: ICLR 2022
 # publication_short: arxiv

-abstract: A fundamental question in adversarial machine learning is whether a robust classi- fier exists for a given task.
+abstract: A fundamental question in adversarial machine learning is whether a robust classifier exists for a given task.
 A line of research has made progress towards this goal by studying concentration of measure, but without considering data labels.
-We argue that the standard concentration fails to fully characterize the intrinsic robust- ness of a classification problem, since it ignores data labels which are essential to any classification task.
-Building on a novel definition of label uncertainty, we em- pirically demonstrate that error regions induced by state-of-the-art models tend to have much higher label uncertainty compared with randomly-selected subsets.
-This observation motivates us to adapt a concentration estimation algorithm to account for label uncertainty, resulting in more accurate intrinsic robustness measures for benchmark image classification problems.
-We further provide empirical evidence showing that adding an abstain option for classifiers based on label uncertainty can help improve both the clean and robust accuracies of models.
+We argue that the standard concentration fails to fully characterize the intrinsic robustness of a classification problem, since it ignores data labels which are essential to any classification task.
+Building on a novel definition of label uncertainty, we empirically demonstrate that error regions induced by state-of-the-art models tend to have much higher label uncertainty than randomly-selected subsets.
+This observation motivates us to adapt a concentration estimation algorithm that accounts for label uncertainty, resulting in more accurate intrinsic robustness measures for benchmark image classification problems.

 # Summary.
 An optional shortened abstract.
 summary: Built upon on a novel definition of label uncertainty, we develop an empirical method to estimate a more realistic intirnsic robustness limit for classification tasks